izyuumi/dynamo/deploy/inference-gateway/README.md

   --namespace=$NAMESPACE
 ```

-Do not forget to include the the HuggingFace token if required.
+Do not forget to include the HuggingFace token if required.

 ```bash
 export HF_TOKEN=your_hf_token